andria009/respond-or-x-dss-hpc/README.md

-# POI and Hazard Risks Collector
+# RESPOND-OR-x-DSS-HPC (POIs + Hazard Risk Collector and Evacuation Route Planning)

+(c) 2025, Andria Arisal

-A Python script to collect Points of Interest (POI) data from OpenStreetMap, assess hazard risks using INARISK data, and find optimal evacuation routes from Villages to Shelters.
+Python scripts to collect Points of Interest (POI) data from OpenStreetMap, assess hazard risks using INARISK data, and find optimal evacuation routes from Villages to Shelters.

 ## Features